August 10, 2012

 Written by Dailey Fuller

-Officials at the Texas Tech University System named Lawrence Schovanec, dean of the College of Arts & Sciences, as interim president of Texas Tech University.
+Officials at the Texas Tech University System named Lawrence Schovanec, dean of the College of Arts and Sciences, as interim president of Texas Tech University.

 The announcement came after actions taken at the Board of Regents meeting in El Paso.